bogdancojan09/forgerock_am_docker/README.md

 ## Current "Magic"

-1. ForgeRock AM is deployed into Apache Tomcat
+1. ForgeRock AM is deployed into Apache Tomcat;
-2. Using Amster, AM is installed with default configuration (serverURL and amAdmin's password)
+2. Using Amster, AM is installed with default configuration (serverURL and amAdmin's password);
+3. Using Amster, user session cookie name has been changed to "myNewCookie";
-3. Using create_authentication_tree_script.sh, the myAuthenticationTree authentication tree and its nodes are created within the AM client.
+4. Using create_authentication_tree_script.sh, the myAuthenticationTree authentication tree and its nodes are created within the AM client.
 This is created to be used after integrating with your application so that users can login.

 ## Future "Magic"

 (not in order, might suffer changes)

-1. Change Session Cookie name from iPlanetDirectoryPro (default name)
+~~1.
+Change Session Cookie name from iPlanetDirectoryPro (default name)~~ **Done, check #1**

 2. Set up OAuth2 client
 3. Set up new Realm, different from the root/default one
 4. Dynamically set up everything (env vars maybe?)